yuluis/FCND-Estimation-CPP/README.md

 Gaussian distribution is useful in modelling sensor error and characterized by mean and standard deviation.
 We take some sample IMU data and calculate these parameters which is a characterization of the sensor.
 Such sensor characterization are used to model the sensor error used in the kalman filter.

-The standard deviation is calculated by performing the math.
+The standard deviation is calculated by using python to extract the generated noise data and numpy to performing the math.
 ![attitude example](images/stddev.png)

-python was used to extract the sample data and numpy to perform the calculation.
+The standard deviation was plugged into the sensor noise model to verify that indeed it captured about 68% or one standard deviation of the samples.

+MeasuredStdDev_GPSPosXY = 0.70417
+MeasuredStdDev_AccelXY = 0.502118

 ### Step 2: Attitude Estimation ###